tldr-pages/tldr/pages/linux/uncompress.md

 `uncompress -c {{path/to/file1.Z path/to/file2.Z ...}}`

-- verbose mode (write to standard error about percentage reduction or expansion):
+- Verbose mode (write to standard error about percentage reduction or expansion):

 `uncompress -v {{path/to/file1.Z path/to/file2.Z ...}}`